Abhilash2000/jaML/README.md

 Sounds far fetched?
 We have a **Proof-Of-Concept** ready for the basic tasks of our web application.

-Here is th4e system architecture of our application -
+Here is the system architecture of our application -

 ![System Architecture jaML](https://github.com/Abhilash2000/jaML/blob/main/Sys_Arc.png?raw=true)